DavidChase88/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Summary of the t-test results across all manufacturing lots and for each lot (5 pt)
+Summary of the t-test results:

-In your README, create a subheading ## Study Design: MechaCar vs Competition.
+## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+One statistical study we perform to quantify how MechaCar performs against the competition is safety rating.
+We would want to look at the safety ratings of the MechaCar vs the Competition.
+We ould want to look at ratings from independent agencies and ones marketed by each company.
+The null hypothesis stating that our safety rating is not different from the competition and the alternative hypothesis stating that it is different.
+We would want data from other competitors and then we would want to use the t-test.
+We would need the safety ratings of each companies car models.